-Lead Author Co- author Co-editor Total
+Lead Author Co-author Co-editor Total

 Books 1 1 2

 Book chapters 2 2

-Papers in refereed 7 5 12
+Papers in refereed journals 7 5 12

-journals

 Conference proceedings 4 4 8

-Other papers and 3 3
+Other papers and reports 3 3

-reports

 Total 14 12 1 27

-II.
 Recommendation Statements

-A. Statement from the dean Professors of Practice Guidelines 2018-2019
+A. Statement from the dean

 The statement from the dean is an informative, individualized assessment of the candidate's accomplishments as they relate to Section 5.1.4 of the Faculty Handbook from the perspective of the college and the dean.
 The dean's statement should provide an integrative summary of the candidate's contributions to the department, college, and university goals.
 It should also reflect on the reasons for any split vote, balancing the majority opinion with sufficient information for the next level of review to understand any disagreements among committee members.
-The dean's statement should be addressed to Cyril Clarke, Interim Executive Vice President and Provost.
+The dean's statement should explicitly make a recommendation for or against promotion.
+The dean's statement should be addressed to Cyril Clarke, Executive Vice President and Provost.